-AP Cł nemistry 497 A & B

-Catego ory: Physical Science

-Credit: 1.0 (weighted)

-Grade Level: vel: 12

-Prereq uisite: Chemistry (mii nimum of a 3 grade) and Teacher Recommendation

-Cost: \$14/\$20 - Lab Notebook, AP Test Fee (Optional)
+AP Chemistry497 A & BCredit:1.0 (weighted)Grade Level:12Prerequisite:Chemistry (minimum of a 3 grade) and Teacher RecommendationCost:\$14/\$20 - Lab Notebook, AP Test Fee

 AP Chemistry is a rigorous and demanding course that will require full commitment on the part of the student.
 AP Chemistry expands on the basic material taught in previous Chemistry courses with a greater focus on theory.
 This course also uses calculations as explanations for phenomena and to make predictions.
 An emphasis is placed on the laboratory experiences as well.
 Students taking AP Calculus concurrently will find the math in this class to be helpful for this course, however calculus is not necessary for AP Chemistry.